bvonodiripsa/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 - Meets SQL Server requirements for security, performance, and ease of deployment.

 **Highlights of proposed approach**
-- **NVIDIA Enterprise NIMs** provide optimized inference models running on GPU.
+- **NVIDIA NIMs** provide optimized inference models running on GPU.
-- All NIMs use Docker containers, simplifying deployment and ensuring compatibility across cloud and local Windows/Linux environments with NVIDIA GPU.
+- NIMs use docker containers, simplifying deployment and ensuring compatibility across cloud and local Windows/Linux environments with NVIDIA GPU.
 - **NVIDIA NIM** supports OpenAI standards.
 - It provides secure, direct communication (TLS certificates for encryption and mutual trust) for on-premises deployment.
 - For remote (cloud) deployment, **Azure Container Apps** are used, connecting directly to the NVIDIA NIM repository for always-up-to-date models.